WyvrnOfficial/RazerSensa_DevKit/README.md

 ### 1.3.
 Razer Sensa devices libraries <a name="razer-sensa-devices-libraries"></a> (Location: Drivers)

 - Launch `Install_RzInterHaptics_Inbox_1.x.x.x.exe` to install the Razer Sensa device libraries.
 [1.x.x.x - current version of drivers]

+!Only for Kraken v3 Hypersense .
+These instructions do not apply if you have Kraken v4 Pro.
 - Close Synapse 4 (just to be sure that the RzInterhaptics.dll is not loaded)
-- Rename RzInterhaptics.dll to something like RzInterhaptics.dll.bak inside the C:\Program Files (x86)\Interhaptics\RazerAppEngine\x64 folder
+- Rename RzInterhaptics.dll to RzInterhaptics.dll.bak inside the C:\Program Files (x86)\Interhaptics\RazerAppEngine\x64 folder
 - Copy the dll files from C:\Program Files (x86)\Interhaptics\RzInterHaptics\x64 to C:\Program Files (x86)\Interhaptics\RazerAppEngine\x64
 - Open Razer Synapse 4.
 Go to the Razer Freyja Tab and press the Launch Sensa HD Haptics Button.
 Check that Haptic Source is Sensa HD Games.
 If it is Audio-to-Haptics switch it to Sensa HD Games.
 ![Freyja Step 1](Documentation/Images/Razer-synapse-freyja-tab.png)
 ![Freyja Step 2](Documentation/Images/Razer-chroma-freyja-tab.png)

 ### 1.4.
 Esther Device Setup <a name="esther-device-setup"></a>